Bochrache/gene-disease-prediction/README.md

-# Gene-Disease Prediction (Reproducible Code Only)
+# Gene-Disease Prediction

-## How to Run
+To run:

-1. Install dependencies:
+1. Install requirements:
    pip install -r requirements.txt

-2. Run the main script:
+2. Run:
    python championship_disease_specific.py

-- All required data is in the `dataset/` folder.
-- This will generate the results in the current directory or as specified in the script.
+That's it!
+The code will use the data in the `dataset/` folder and output the results.

 - **Final Score:** 0.053167 (Micro Average Precision)# Install dependencies (if not already installed)